iarkhanhelsky/pechkin/Readme.md

     -c, --config-dir FILE            Path to configuration file --port PORT
     -p, --pid-file [FILE]            Path to output PID file --log-dir [DIR]              Path to log directory.
 Output will be writen topechkin.log file.
-If not specified will write toSTDOUT
+If not specified
+                                     will write to STDOUT
+        --auth-file FILE             Path to .htpasswd file.
+By default `pechkin.htpasswd` file will be looked up in configuration directory and if found then
+                                     authorization will be enabled implicitly.
+                                     Providing this option enables htpasswd
+                                     based authorization explicitly.
+When making
+                                     requests use Basic auth to authorize.
 Utils for configuration maintenance
     -l, --[no-]list                  List all endpoints
     -k, --[no-]check                 Load configuration and exit
     -s, --send ENDPOINT              Send data to specified ENDPOINT and exit.
                                      Requires --data to be set.
         --preview                    Print rendering result to STDOUT and exit.
+                                     Use with --send.
-Use with send --data DATA                  Data to send with --send flag.
+        --data DATA                  Data to send with --send flag.
 Json string or @filename.
+Auth utils
+        --add-auth USER:PASSWORD     Add auth entry to .htpasswd file.
+By default pechkin.htpasswd from configuration
+                                     directory will be used.
+Use --auth-file to specify other file to update.
+If file does not exist it will be created.
 Debug options
         --[no-]debug                 Print debug information and stack trace on errors

 Common options:
     -h, --help                       Show this message
         --version                    Show version

 ```

 ## Other notes